Bobby Timmons: Summer 1961 to 1974

 Timmons' career declined quickly in the 1960s, in part because of drug abuse and alcoholism, and partly as a result of being typecast as a composer and player of seemingly simple pieces of music.
-In 1968 he made his second, final, recording for Milestone, Do You Know the Way?
+In 1968 he made his second - and final - recording for Milestone, Do You Know the Way?
 In the following year, he played in a quartet led by Sonny Red, with Dexter Gordon on one of the saxophonist's temporary returns to the US from Europe, and in a trio backing vocalist Etta Jones.
 Timmons continued to play in the early 1970s, mostly in small groups or in combination with other pianists, and mainly in the New York area.

 According to saxophonist Jimmy Heath, Timmons joined Clark Terry's big band for a tour of Europe in 1974.
 He was unwell and drank on the plane to Sweden, and fell while drinking at the bar before the band's first concert, in Malmö.
 Susceptible to blood clotting, he was flown back to the US.
 On March 1, 1974, he died from cirrhosis, at the age of 38, at St Vincent's Hospital in New York.
 He had been in hospital for a month.
 He was buried in Philadelphia, and was survived by his wife, Estelle, and son, also Bobby.